broadinstitute/seqr/README.md

 - matchbox - a service that encapsulates communication with the Match Maker Exchange.
 - nginx - http server used as the main gateway between seqr and the internet.
 - elasticsearch - NoSQL database alternative to mongo that currently supports loading large callsets using a Spark-based [hail](http://hail.is) pipeline.
-- redis - in-memory cache for optimizing requests
+- redis - in-memory cache used to speed up the django application layer.
 - pipeline-runner - (optional) container for running hail and VEP to annotate and load datasets on a small local deployment where a separate on-prem spark cluster is not available.
 - kibana - (optional) dashboard and visual interface for elasticsearch.